Convergence analysis of a Local Discontinuous Galerkin approximation for nonlinear systems with balanced Orlicz-structure: Preliminaries

 In the whole paper, we always assume that the nonlinear operator $\AAA:\setR^{d\times n}\to \setR^{d\times n}$ has $\phi$-structure, which will be defined now.
 A detailed discussion and thorough proofs can be found~in~\cite{die-ett,dr-nafsa,br-multiple-approx}.
 A regular N-function $\psi$ is called \textbf{balanced}, if there exist constants~${\gamma_1 \in (0,1]}$~and~${\gamma_2 \ge 1}$ such that for all $t> 0$, there holds

 The constants $\gamma_1$ and $\gamma_2$ are called \textbf{characteristics} of the balanced N-function $\psi$, and will be denoted as $(\gamma_1,\gamma_2)$.
-The basic properties of balanced N-functions are collected in the following lemma. \begin{lemma} Let $\psi$ be a balanced N-function with characteristics $(\gamma_1,\gamma_2)$.
+The basic properties of balanced N-functions are collected in the following lemma (cf.~\cite{die-kacanow} for related results of a slightly different approach). \begin{lemma} Let $\psi$ be a balanced N-function with characteristics $(\gamma_1,\gamma_2)$.
 Then, the following statements apply: \begin{itemize}[noitemsep,topsep=1pt,leftmargin=\widthof{(iiiv)},font=\normalfont\upshape,labelwidth=\widthof{(iii)}] \item [(i)] The conjugate N-function $\psi^\ast\!$ is a balanced N-function with~ characteristics~ $(\frac{1}{\gamma_1},\!\frac{1}{\gamma_2})$. \item [(ii)] The N-functions $\psi$ and $ \psi^\ast$ satisfy the $\Delta_2$-condition, and the $\Delta_2$-constants of $\psi$ and $\psi^*$ possess an upper bound depending only on the characteristics~of~$\psi$. \item [(iii)] Uniformly with respect to $t>0$, we have that $\psi(t)\sim\psi'(t)\,t \sim \psi''(t)\,t^{2}$, with constants of equivalence depending only on the characteristics of $\psi$. \end{itemize} \end{lemma} \begin{proof} The assertion (i) is proved in \cite[Lemma 6.4]{dr-nafsa}.
 The assertion (ii) is proved~in~\cite{BDK12} (cf.~\cite[Lemma 2.10]{br-multiple-approx}).
 Assertion (iii) follows from (ii), since for N-functions satisfying the $\Delta_2$-condition, uniformly with respect to $t>0$, there holds